blog

 This year's extremely hot summer has made it clear to everyone how much the fight against climate change is already having an impact on economic processes.
 This is likely to intensify in the future and carbon emission reductions will inevitably become mandatory in all industries.
 In my previous article I pointed out that the most effective economic instrument for climate action is carbon pricing, which, at an equilibrium state, can keep the warming of our planet's atmosphere on the desired path.
 In equilibrium, the price of carbon-heavy goods and services will be increased by carbon pricing just enough to reduce demand by the necessary amount, while green investments in climate action will receive just enough additional funding to ensure that the green transition of the economy is achieved according to plan.

-The problem now is that we are far from paying the equilibrium carbon price, so global carbon emission is still too high, and climate investment is not happening at the expected scale.
 This process is currently the greatest threat to our society, our civilization and the lives of our children and grandchildren.
 Therefore, reducing the carbon emissions of the economy must become a top priority for both market regulation and business decision making.
 Emission reduction projects should be supported by all available means.

 Of course, the world is moving in the right direction, but not at the right speed yet.
 The European Union's "Fit for 55" framework aims to accelerate Europe's green transition.
 One of the key elements of this is the third edition of the Renewable Energy Directive (RED III), which requires the renewable energy share of the total EU energy consumption to reach at least 42.5% by 2030.
 Narrowing our focus to the transport sector, Member States can choose to reduce the carbon intensity by 14.5% or increase the share of renewables in final energy consumption up to at least 29% by 2030.
 In my view, the regulator's goal is a "permissive or", so the renewable energy share and carbon emission reduction targets can be voluntarily "and" related.